 The function Internal_Tag returns a tag that corresponds to the given external tag, or raises Tag_Error if the given string is not the external tag for any specific type of the partition.
+Tag_Error is also raised if the specific type identified is a library-level type whose tag has not yet been created.

 The function Descendant_Tag returns the (internal) tag for the type that corresponds to the given external tag and is both a descendant of the type identified by the Ancestor tag and has the same accessibility level as the identified ancestor.
 Tag_Error is raised if External is not the external tag for such a type.
+Tag_Error is also raised if the specific type identified is a library-level type whose tag has not yet been created.